ProJensen/Active-Directory-Proxmox/Lab01-Install-AD-DS/README.md

 - Add the required features when prompted
 - Continue through the wizard and install the role

-This step installs the Windows Server role required for Active Directory.
+This step installs the Windows Server role required to support Active Directory Domain Services in the environment.

 ![Add Roles and Features](./screenshots/3_Add_Roles_Features.png)